Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum: Details of Numerical Model (MC2)

-Accurately modelling collisional loss is complicated by unknown excited state lifetimes and Rabi rates for molecular potentials belonging to specific symmetry groups, which can vary significantly from those of the atomic dipole transition \cite{julienne1991cold}.
-We use an average molecular lifetime that is randomly sampled from a decaying exponential distribution corresponding to a decay rate of $\Gamma = 2\Gamma_a + \Gamma_{s}(\Delta)$.
+Accurately modeling collisional loss is complicated by unknown excited state lifetimes and Rabi rates for molecular potentials belonging to specific symmetry groups, which can vary significantly from those of the atomic dipole transition \cite{julienne1991cold}.
+To account for variations in the molecular Rabi rates, we treat $\gamma$ in the Rabi rate $\Omega=\gamma \Omega_J$ in Eq.~\ref{P_LZ} as an adjustable parameter to capture the relative frequency and amplitude dependence for each hyperfine transition.
+Optimization is accomplished by tuning the value of $\gamma$ (with a sampling resolution of 0.1) until the difference between the simulated and measured loss rates is minimized.
+The values of $\gamma$ (Table I) used to generate the simulation results (Fig.~4 of the main text) are constrained within a 68(5)\% confidence interval, and categorized by attractive ($\gamma_A$) and repulsive ($\gamma_R$) potentials.

+While $\gamma$ provides moderate control over the amplitude of the loss rates, it cannot be adjusted without also changing the frequency dependence.
+For the values shown in Table \ref{tab:rabi_table}, we find the absolute scale of $\beta_{\mathrm{sim}}$ is approximately a factor of 5 smaller than experiment, which is likely a result of simplifications within the model outlined in the previous paragraph.
+To account for this, we scale each value of $\beta_{\mathrm{sim}}$ by a global proportionality constant $\eta=5$.
+Consequently, MC2 only provides a rough estimate of the absolute Rabi rates; however, the relative differences between Rabi rates offer valuable insights into the influence of molecular potentials in shaping the loss-rate spectrum.

+To control $\Omega$ in the simulation, where potentials belonging to different transitions can overlap near a given detuning, we determine the dissociation limit belonging to the potential and apply corresponding Rabi rate for both the inelastic scattering probability $P_{R,A}$ and interaction region $\Delta R$.
+In addition to the molecular Rabi rate, properties relating to single atom-light interactions such as the relative hyperfine intensity \cite{steck2001rubidium}, absorption oscillator strength, and branching ratios (assuming a uniform distribution of $m_{F}$ states \cite{ya2008quantum}) are accounted for by scaling the inelastic collision probability for each transition by the appropriate factors from Table \ref{tab:rabi_table}.

+To account for variations in excited-state lifetimes, each lifetime is randomly sampled from a decaying exponential distribution corresponding to a linewidth of $\Gamma = 2\Gamma_a + \Gamma_{s}(\Delta)$.
 Here, $\Gamma_a$ is the natural linewidth of the atomic electronic dipole transition, $2\Gamma_a$ is natural molecular linewidth \cite{gallagher1989exoergic}, and the detuning-dependent stimulated emission rate is

 with laser intenisty $I(\Delta)=\frac{\Gamma_a/2}{\Delta^2 +(\Gamma_a /2)^2} $.
-Effects from stimulated emission are expected to be important for near-resonant collisions \cite{gallagher1989exoergic}, providing strong suppression of the molecular-state lifetimes and corresponding two-body loss probabilities.
+Effects from stimulated emission are expected to be important for near-resonant collisions \cite{gallagher1989exoergic}, providing strong suppression of the molecular-state lifetimes and corresponding two-body loss.
 In this small-detuned regime, most models (including Landau-Zener) become unreliable and tend to over-estimate two-body loss on attractive potentials \cite{weiner2003cold}.